diatom-lang/diatom/README.md

 ## Reference & Grammar

 #### The Reference Book
-The Diatom Reference is available at [here](https://diatom-lang.github.io/reference/) (out-dated currently).
+The Diatom Reference (with examples) is available at [here](https://diatom-lang.github.io/reference/).

 #### Examples
 For standard library function and built-in types and methods checks [examples](examples/).
 These examples are checked by unit tests and will never out of date.